pgaulon/pgaulon.github.io/2025-02-09-clamav-pua-signatures.md

 ## Creating my own PUA PDF rule

 What if we still want to alert on such PDF, whether the finding is legitimate or not?
-We would need to come up with a rule, that allows more that 100 characters between `/OpenAction` and `/JavaScript`.
+We would need to come up with a rule, that allows more than 100 characters between `/OpenAction` and `/JavaScript`.
 Taking back the rules given by ClamAV `daily.ndu`, extracted from `daily.nvd` the change is quite simple:

 ```bash